ethereum/EIPs/eip-financial_bonds.md

 ## Reference Implementation

-The reference implementation will be added in the assets folder
+The reference implementation will be added in the assets folder after the PR is merged

 ## Security Considerations

-Will be completed.
+When implementing the the ERC, it is important to consider security risk related to functions that give approval to operators to manage owner's bonds, and to functions that allow to transfer bonds.
+Functions `transferAll` and `transferAllFrom` allow to transfer all the balance of an account, therefore, it is crucial to ensure that only the bonds owner and accounts that have been approved by the bonds owner can call these functions.

 ## Copyright